-15.3 Caveats and Limitations
+15.4 Caveats and Limitations

-15.3.1 Notes on hash collisions
+15.4.1 Notes on Hash Collisions

 Every hashing algorithm has a chance to produce collisions, meaning two (or more) inputs generate the same checksum.
 For SHA-256, this chance is negligible.
-To calculate such a collision, one can use the ideas of the 'birthday problem' from probability theory.
-For big numbers, this is actually infeasible to calculate with regular computers, but there is a good approximation:
+To calculate the chances of such a collision, one can use the ideas of the 'birthday problem' from probability theory.
+For big numbers, this is actually unfeasible to calculate with regular computers, but there is a good approximation: